 Instructions

-- While the salsa is heating, put the poblano peppers on a baking sheet lined with foil.
+- While the salsa is heating, place the poblano peppers on a baking sheet lined with foil.
 Place the baking sheet on the highest rack in the oven and broil on high for 15 minutes, flipping every 5 minutes.

 - Once roasted, remove the peppers from the oven and place them in a sealed plastic bag for 10 minutes to steam.
 Turn on the oven to 375°F.